Lem Billings: Association with John F. Kennedy and the Kennedy family

 In 1961, Billings declined Kennedy's offers to appoint him the first head of the Peace Corps, director of a new agency to promote tourism, the U.S. Travel Service, or ambassador to Denmark.
 He later said: "I realized that I did not want to work for the president—because I felt it would change our relationship."
 In September 1961, he accepted an appointment to the board of trustees of the planned National Cultural Center, which later became the Kennedy Center.
 The next year, Kennedy named Billings to the board planning America's participation in the New York World's Fair of 1964–1965.
-He represented the President when the Choate alumni association unveiled Kennedy's portrait in May 1963.
+He represented Kennedy when the Choate alumni association unveiled Kennedy's portrait in May 1963.

 Billings visited the White House on most weekends during the Kennedy Administration.
-When a butler commented on the fact that Billings was leaving his belongings in one of the third-floor guest rooms, the First Lady replied: "He's been my house guest since I was married."
+When a butler commented on the fact that Billings was leaving his belongings in one of the third-floor guest rooms, Jacqueline Kennedy replied: "He's been my house guest since I was married."
 Sometimes he stayed for longer periods.
-When the First Lady was away, Billings organized White House dinner parties for the President and old friends, and when the President traveled, he kept the First Lady company.
+When Jacqueline Kennedy was away, Billings organized White House dinner parties for Kennedy and old friends.
+When Kennedy traveled, he kept Jacqueline Kennedy company.
 One presidential aide later said that "some people saw him so much they thought he was the Secret Service."
-Billings never had a White House pass and said: "Jack and Jackie were so nice about this that I didn't even have to tell them whether I was coming or going."
-Historian Sally Bedell Smith compared him to Leonard Zelig, a nondescript character in Woody Allen's 1983 film who is always present in the back row at major events.
-He sat with the President's family at the Kennedy inauguration and walked not far behind his widow at the Kennedy funeral.
+Billings never had a White House pass; on this topic, he said: "Jack and Jackie were so nice about this that I didn't even have to tell them whether I was coming or going."
+Historian Sally Bedell Smith compared him to Leonard Zelig, a nondescript character in Woody Allen's 1983 film Zelig who is always present in the back row at major events.

 The press frequently reported on his presence at Kennedy family events, such as the arrival of the Kennedy children in Washington in February 1961.
-He accompanied the President to church, launched a kite for the President's daughter Caroline, and delivered pet hamsters to the Kennedy children.
-He joined the President's entourage for his tours of Europe in both 1961 and 1963.
-In 1962, he escorted two of the President's sisters, Eunice Shriver and Jean Kennedy Smith, around Europe for two weeks.
-When the Kennedys spent the weekend at Glen Ora, their Virginia estate, Jacqueline Kennedy invited Billings to join them more often than the President did.
-She needed Billings to keep the President company while she went horseback riding.
+He accompanied Kennedy to church, launched a kite for Kennedy's daughter Caroline, and delivered pet hamsters to the Kennedy children.
+He joined Kennedy's entourage for his tours of Europe in both 1961 and 1963.
+In 1962, he escorted two of Kennedy's sisters, Eunice Shriver and Jean Kennedy Smith, around Europe for two weeks.
+When the Kennedys spent the weekend at Glen Ora, their Virginia estate, Jacqueline Kennedy invited Billings to join them more often than Kennedy did.
+She needed Billings to keep Kennedy company while she went horseback riding.